-Management's Discussion and Analysis For the year ended December 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

 Investments are recorded at fair value.
 The Company holds 350,000 shares of Uracan.
 The fair value change for the Uracan shares represents the change to the quoted price of these publicly traded securities from the date they were acquired.
 These common shares are being held for long-term investment purposes.